josbraden/eddb2mysql/README.md

 ## New Database Setup

-To set up the database, set your connection info in mysqlinfo.txt and run rebuild.sh.
+To set up the database, set your connection info in mysqlinfo.txt, download 'json2csv' from: https://github.com/zemirco/json2csv/archive/master.zip

+And run rebuild.sh.
 This script downloads the data files from eddb.io and edsm.net, imports the data via mysqlimport, and runs rebuild.sql script to populate the db.

 ## Update Existing Database